milomedia/tilix/_drafts/the-rough-guide-to-community-energy-2020.md

 Author: John Williams
 image: http://www.tilix.uk.s3.amazonaws.com/forestry/annie spratt-unsplash.jpg
-teaser: Community energy encompasses community-led projects in renewable energy, energy demand reduction, and energy supply...
+teaser: Community energy encompasses community-led projects in renewable energy, energy demand reduction and energy supply.

 ---
 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/annie spratt-unsplash.jpg)

 ## Introduction

-Communities energy groups throughout the country are developing innovative projects to help meet the UK’s energy challenges.
-It’s clear that they have a crucial role to play, including supporting a sustainable and secure energy system, reducing UK greenhouse gas emissions.
-As well as their low carbon credentials, they can provide a host of services and benefits, including flexibility, demand management, avoided grid reinforcement costs, and cheaper consumer bills.
+Nationwide community energy groups are developing innovative projects to help meet the UK’s energy challenges.
+It’s clear that they have a crucial role to play, including supporting a sustainable and secure energy system, as well as reducing UK greenhouse gas emissions.
+In addition to their low carbon credentials, they can provide a host of services and benefits, including flexibility, demand management, avoided grid reinforcement costs and cheaper consumer bills.

-## What is Community Energy
+## What is community energy?

-Community energy refers to the delivery of community-led renewable energy, energy demand reduction, and energy supply projects, whether wholly owned and/or controlled by communities or through partnership with commercial or public sector partners.
+Community energy refers to the delivery of community-led renewable energy, energy demand reduction and energy supply projects, whether wholly owned and/or controlled by communities or through collaboration with commercial or public sector partners.

-The term 'community energy' covers a range of collective actions, from saving or reducing usage to purchasing, managing, and generating.
-It doesn’t include commercially or Government-supported initiatives, nor isolated individual efforts.
+The term "community energy" covers a range of collective actions, from saving or reducing usage to purchasing, managing and generating energy.
+It doesn’t include commercial or government-backed initiatives, nor isolated, individual efforts.
 The emphasis is very much on projects involving local engagement, leadership and control, and where there is a benefit to local communities.

-Community energy is an organisational body made up of members of a community, involved in any combination of the following: energy generation, storage, efficiency or demand reduction.
-It is largely run by Community Benefit Societies (BenComs), co-operatives, or Community Interest Companies (CICs).
+Community energy is an organisational body comprising community members involved in any combination of the following: energy generation, storage, efficiency or demand reduction.
+It is largely run by Community Benefit Societies (BenComs), cooperatives or Community Interest Companies (CICs).
 (1)

 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/karsten-wurth-unsplash.jpg)